cast-org/figuration/site/4.2/content/tables.md

 ### Striped Rows

-Use `.table-striped{-alt}` to add zebra-striping to any table row within the `<tbody>`.
+Use `.table-striped{-alt}` to add zebra-striping to table rows within the `<tbody>`.
 This is done by using a semi-opaque, inset `box-shadow` within each cell to adjust the perceived background color.

 Variants include:
 - `.table-striped` - darken the striped row's background-color